Tech Toolbox

 Resources

-• CTRL ALT FTC - Must read!
+• - Must read!
 Excellent guide explaining the logic behind a tank drive system controller.

 We will now be creating a far more accurate movement system for our tank robot, which if done correctly, should look something like this: